Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Before him sat King Trumbrand II, Harrow of the Summer Field, and Kaylah II, who ever steps forward.

-Fefore him sat King Roak V, Pathfinder in the northern wilds, and Elizabeth, drawn to the sea.
+Before him sat King Roak V, Pathfinder in the Northern Wilds, and Elizabeth, drawn to the sea.

 Before him sat King Edward II, whose sword well serves, beside Rylyn II, who dreams bright dreams.

-Before him sat King Quilliam the second, upon whom the waves break, and Dagmar the second, keeper of songs.
+Before him sat King Quilliam II, upon whom the waves break, and Dagmar II, keeper of songs.

-Before him sat King Aaron the fourth, who sows life to meadow and mountain, and Rustique the fourth, who walked a stony road.
+Before him sat King Aaron IV, who sows life to meadow and mountain, and Rustique IV, who walked a stony road.

-Before him sat King Etain the second, who exceeds his promises,and Valfreya the second, lodestone of her land.
+Before him sat King Etain II, who exceeds his promises, and Valfreya II, lodestone of her land.

-Before him sat King Quilliam the first, Skald-King, bright beacon on the North shore, and Dagmar the first, most faithful friend.
+Before him sat King Quilliam I, Skald-King, bright beacon on the North shore, and Dagmar I, most faithful friend.

-Before him sat King Nigel, receiver richly rewarded, and Adrielle the predestined.
+Before him sat King Nigel I, reiver richly rewarded, and Adrielle II the predestined.

-Before him sat King Roak the fourth, his saddle a throne, and Jocea the second, her bright sword unsheathed.
+Before him sat King Roak IV, his saddle a throne, and Jocea II, her bright sword unsheathed.

-Before him sat King Etain the first, called Etain the Proud, transfused with glory, and Valfreya the first, who knows not her own merits.
+Before him sat King Etain I, called Etain the Proud, transfused with glory, and Valfreya I, who knows not her own merits.

-Before him sat King Aaron the third, whose tread shakes the Northland, and Rustique the third, fruitful and well-loved.
+Before him sat King Aaron III, whose tread shakes the Northland, and Rustique III, fruitful and well-loved.

-Before him sat King Trumbrand, oath-holder, and Kaylah of smiles and laughter.
+Then sat King Trumbrand I, oath-holder, and Kaylah I of smiles and laughter.

-Before him sat King Edouard the fourth, enthroned in splendour, and Domhnail, bone-hewer.
+Before him sat King Edouard IV, enthroned in splendour, and Domhnail I, bone-hewer.

-Before him sat King Roak the third, close holding his homeland, and Jocea the first, who bears a sheathed sword.
+Before him sat King Roak III, close holding his homeland, and Jocea I, who bears a sheathed sword.

-Before him sat King Aaron the second, who holds his land with grace, and Rustique the second, who laughs to lead.
+Before him sat King Aaron II, who holds his land with grace, and Rustique II, who laughs to lead.

-Before him sat King Edward the first, of the wise gaze, and Rylyn the first, wolf-mother.
+Before him sat King Edward I, of the wise gaze, and Rylyn I, wolf-mother.

-Before him sat King Edouard the third, who knows not dusk, and Genevieve the second, of the open eyes.
+Before him sat King Edouard III, who knows not dusk, and Genevieve II, of the open eyes.

 Before him sat King Malik, who strides the shifting sands, and Genevieve d’Anjou, twice blessed and blessing.

-Before him sat King Berus the second, who steers by his own stars, and Marion the second, summer’s well-spring.
+Before him sat King Berus II, who steers by his own stars, and Marion II, summer’s well-spring.

 Before him sat King Cennedi, lion destined to roar, and Susanna the thrice-proud.

-Before him sat King Edouard the second, who weighs his own balance, and Genevieve the first, who asks and listens.
+Before him sat King Edouard II, who weighs his own balance, and Genevieve I, who asks and listens.

-Before him sat King Roak the second, come far for his birthright, and Arlette, compassionate on the glory field.
+Before him sat King Roak II, come far for his birthright, and Arlette, compassionate on the glory field.

 Before him sat King Sarnac, who rode to the saltless sea, and Joleicia, spring sun on ice.

-Before him sat King Aaron the first, baying hound of the wolf-pack, and Rustique the first, faithful servant now served.
+Before him sat King Aaron I, baying hound of the wolf-pack, and Rustique I, faithful servant now served.

-Before him sat King Roak the first, the far-rider, and Carlotta, who keeps her own counsel.
+Before him sat King Roak I, the far-rider, and Carlotta, who keeps her own counsel.

-Before him sat King Berus the first, carved like linden, and Marion the first, daughter of the raven.
+Before him sat King Berus I, carved like linden, and Marion I, daughter of the raven.

-Before him sat King Edouard the first, who has ruled the lands of the sunrise, and Eanor of the old blood.
+Before him sat King Edouard I, who has ruled the lands of the sunrise, and Eanor of the old blood.

 Before him sat King Kildare, who knows his own mind, and Josephine of the nimble fingers.